w3f/polkadot-spec/README.md

 ## -sec-num- Section name {#id-section-name}
 ```
 - Use a markdown header from H2 to H5 included, so the maximum depth is `a.b.c.d.e` (H2 is `a.b`).
-- Put the placeholder `-sec-num-` in the header, which will be replaced by the number assigned by `numerationSystem`;
+- Put the placeholder `-sec-num-` in the header, which will be replaced;
 - Add an id to the header, which will be used to reference the section.

 #### Definitions